turingschool/front-end-curriculum/lessons/module-1/js-2.md

 - We begin with **initialization**.
 Where do we want our loop to start?
 The first statement `var i = 0;` creates a variable that is assigned the value of 0.
 This variable is commonly named `i`, or `index`, and will act as the counter.
 It is created the first time the loop is run.
 - The next statement **sets the condition** that tells the loop when to stop running: `i < 10;`.
 In this case, the condition indicates that the loop will stop when `i` equals 10.
 The condition may use a variable that is assigned a value.
 - Finally, with the statement `i++` we **update the value** of our counter `i`.
 This adds 1 to the value of `i`.
-This syntax is using the increment operator `++`, which is a way of writing `i = i + 1`.
-It is also possible to decrement downwards using the decrement operator `--`, which is a way of writing `i = i - 1`.
+This syntax is using the increment operator `++`, which is a way of writing `i = i += 1`.
+It is also possible to decrement downwards using the decrement operator `--`, which is a way of writing `i = i -= 1`.

 The statement within the curly braces executes each time the loop runs.
 In this case, we can see we are logging the value of `i` to the console.

 ### Looping Over Arrays
-`for` loops are commonly used to iterate over the items in a array.
+`for` loops are commonly used to iterate over the items in an array.
 To do this, we use the property `length` and call it on the variable associated with the array we want to iterate over.
 This property returns the length of, or number of elements in, an array.
 Let's see what that looks like in practice:

 ```js
 var fruits = ['apples', 'oranges', 'bananas'];